x86txt/portfolio/proposals/cyware/README.md

 ***
 ### <img src="./assets/github.svg?sanitize=true"> Deployment<a id='deployment'></a>

 As outlined above, by limiting the packages we offer to OVA and containerized formats, and building a robust set of automated testing pipelines, we can compile a knowledge base for our customers that covers how to deploy the OVA or container into a supported environment.
-DUe to the commonalities shared by almost all container runtimes, we will be able to support many more environments unofficially as well.
+Due to the commonalities shared by almost all container runtimes, we will be able to support many more environments unofficially as well.

 We will provide instructions via a knowledgebase for deploying into the following containerized environments, which should cover a large majority of potential use-cases: